You may wish to see an introductory page to this section first.

 John Murray - Handbook for Travellers in Algeria and Tunis - 1895 (written by R. L. Playfair)

 A sebkha is a smooth flat plain usually high in salt that may become a marsh or a shallow lake after a rain until the water evaporates.
-Similar salt lakes can be seen in southern Tunisia and on the Anatolian tableland, e.g. Lake Acigol.
+Similar salt lakes aka chott can be seen also in Southern Tunisia and on the Anatolian tableland, e.g. Lake Acigol.
+Tiny salt lakes can still be seen in Libyan Sahara.

 Dromedaries near Sebkret ez Zemoul